oluomoniyi/camper-bnb/README.md

 Extended the user and campground models

-Added a number of new links like My campgrounds, MY Reviews
+Added a number of routes for an authenticated user like My campgrounds, My Reviews

 Added ability for user to edit their own user profile and change passwords

-Added ability for user to edit their own campgrounds

-Made a number Extended the user, campground models, and added a number of new routes

 Added identicon support for users avatar using jdenticon.js